Your child’s development, step by step

 Motor development includes gross and fine motor skills.

 Gross motor skills are big movements, like crawling, walking, running, and rolling over, that require the use of larger muscles.
-“My nine-month-old, Loïk, can stand upright while holding on to furniture,” says Emanuelle Roy-Paradis, who also has two other children named Caleb and Alicia with her partner, Cécilia Moreno-Rivera.
+“My 9-month-old, Loïk, can stand upright while holding on to furniture,” says Emanuelle Roy-Paradis, who also has two other children named Caleb and Alicia with her partner, Cécilia Moreno-Rivera.
 “He bounces whenever he hears a song in Spanish, Cécilia’s native language.
-He can also take a few steps with the help of his walker toy.”
+He can also take a few steps with the help of his baby walker.”

-Early on, babies figure out how to use their neck muscles to turn, lift, and hold up their head.
+One of the first skills that babies master is using their neck muscles to turn, lift, and hold up their head.
 Eventually they learn how to roll over, sit up, creep, crawl, walk, go up stairs, climb, jump, run, balance on one foot, pedal, and more.

 “As children grow, their balance, coordination, and agility improve,” says Beauchamp.
 “This allows them to master more difficult movements, like kicking a ball while running.”

-Fine motor skills are more precise movements that use the small muscles of the hands and fingers.
-“Our son Émile is four and a half and can zip up his own coat,” say Sophie Lalancette and Charles Langlois, who also have a six-year-old son.
+Fine motor skills are more precise movements done with the hands and fingers.
+“Our son Émile is 4 and a half and can zip up his own coat,” say Sophie Lalancette and Charles Langlois, who also have a 6-year-old son.
 “He’s very handy with scissors.
 Once, he even made himself a mask.”
-However, Émile still can’t tie his shoelaces, a skill that children generally acquire at age five or six.
+However, Émile still can’t tie his shoelaces, a skill that children generally acquire at age 5 or 6.

 Children learn more precise movements as they develop hand-eye coordination and the ability to use both hands independently.
 For example, they can pick up different objects, give high-fives, point, flip the pages of a book, thread beads, hold a pencil, and unscrew a lid.

 From birth, babies are already developing cognitive abilities such as thinking, memory, attention, reasoning, and planning.
 These skills allow them to learn, solve problems, exercise judgment, and understand their surroundings.
-Language is also an important part of a child’s cognitive development.
+They also start developing their language skills.

-During their first year, babies discover the notion of cause and effect through their random actions.
-“For example, your baby might shake a noisy rattle and realize that this action is causing a reaction,” explains Beauchamp.
-“Your child will shake the rattle again to recreate that noise.
+During their first year, babies start to grasp the concept of cause and effect through their random actions.
+“For example, your baby might shake a noisy rattle and realize that their action is causing a reaction,” explains Beauchamp.
+“So, they’ll shake the rattle again to recreate that noise.
 It’s the beginning of reasoning.”
-After age one, babies start to develop object permanence, the understanding that objects and people continue to exist even when they can’t be seen.
+After age 1, babies start to develop object permanence, the understanding that objects and people continue to exist even when they’re out of sight.

-In terms of language acquisition, babies start by cooing (vowel sounds like “ahhh” and “ohhh”), then transition to babbling (syllables like “ba ba ba” and “pa pa pa”).
-By 12 to 16 months, they understand that words have meaning and start to speak.
+In terms of language acquisition, babies start by cooing (vowel sounds like “ahhh” and “oooh”), then transition to babbling (syllables like “ba ba ba” and “pa pa pa”).
+By 12 to 16 months, they understand that words have meaning and say their first words.

-Symbolic thinking develops between 18 months and three years.
+Symbolic thinking develops between 18 months and 3 years.
 At this stage, children are able to represent objects and people in their minds.
-They can do puzzles and solve other small problems.
-They also start to play make-believe.
-Emanuelle and Cécilia’s three-year-old daughter Alicia loves this game.
-“She often pretends that she’s cooking or fixing things.
+They can solve simple problems, like putting together a puzzle.
+They also start to engage in pretend play.
+Emanuelle and Cécilia’s 3-year-old daughter, Alicia, loves playing pretend.
+“She likes to pretend that she’s cooking or fixing things.
 She also loves dinosaurs and has an imaginary dinosaur friend who sleeps in the basement.”

-Between ages three and five, children’s creativity and reasoning abilities improve drastically.
-For example, they can use logical reasoning to understand that a smaller box contains less than a bigger box.
-“I’m pregnant, and my partner has nicknamed me Mama Whale,” says Alexandra Loembe, mother of three-year-old Noah.
-“The other day, my son made a very logical connection and called his dad Papa Whale.
+Between the ages of 3 and 5, children’s creativity and reasoning abilities improve drastically.
+For example, they can use logical reasoning to understand that a smaller box can hold fewer things than a bigger box.
+“I’m pregnant, and my partner has nicknamed me Mama Whale,” says Alexandra Loembe, mother of 3-year-old Noah.
+“The other day, my son made a logical connection and called his dad Papa Whale.
 We had a good laugh!”

-Noah is also starting to grasp rules.
-“I taught Noah about traffic signals and told him to always wait for the green light before crossing the street,” says his father, William Longmene.
+Noah is also starting to understand rules better.
+“I taught Noah about stoplights and told him to always wait for the green light before crossing the street,” says his father, William Longmene.
 “Now, he’s the one who reminds me to wait for the light to change!”

-A four- or five-year-old can carry on a conversation, even if they make mistakes.
+A 4- or 5-year-old can carry on a conversation, even if they make mistakes.
 “People understand Émile when he speaks,” says Sophie.
-“But he still mixes up time-related words, like ‘yesterday’ and ‘tomorrow.’”
+“But he still mixes up time-related words, like yesterday and tomorrow.”

 Emotional development

-According to Beauchamp, emotional development is essential for children to learn how to express themselves, recognize and control their emotions, and decipher the emotions of others.
+Emotional development is essential for children to learn how to express themselves, recognize and control their emotions, and decipher the emotions of others, explains Beauchamp.
 “This is the foundation on which all future relationships are built,” she says.

 Your baby’s emotional development begins with the bond you share.
-It is through the parent-child relationship that babies develop a sense of security and confidence.
+It is through the parent-child relationship that babies develop a sense of security and self-assurance.

 During their first few months of life, they might be fearful of strangers.
-“Whenever Loïk meets someone new, he runs up to Cécilia and hides,” says Emanuelle.
+“Whenever Loïk meets someone new, he clings to Cécilia,” says Emanuelle.
 But this fear doesn’t last.
 Thanks to the emotional security provided by their parents, children eventually open up to others.
 They develop a need to explore and be autonomous.
 Plus, they learn how to be empathetic, compassionate, resilient, and assertive.

-Emotional development plays a central role in self-discovery, relationship building, self-confidence, and, eventually, academic success.
-That’s why it’s important for parents to interact with their children, allow them to make choices, and help them manage their emotions and understand the emotions of others.
+Emotional development plays a central role in self-discovery, relationship building, self-regulation, patience, self-confidence, and, eventually, academic success.
+That’s why it’s important for parents to interact with their children, allow them to make choices, and help them regulate their emotions and understand the emotions of others.

 Social development

-For children to build relationships and live with others in society, their social development is key.
-They need social skills to make friends, get along with others, and be part of a team.
+For children to build relationships and get along with others, their social development is key.
+They need social skills to make friends, get along with others, resolve conflicts peacefully, and collaborate with other children.
 “Most of our day-to-day activities require interacting with others,” points out Beauchamp.

 “Family is the first place where children learn to socialize.”
-A child’s first interactions are the looks and smiles shared with his or her parents.
+A child’s first interactions are the looks and smiles shared with their parents.
 Once children start spending time with other kids and adults, their social skills improve.

 But they will not intuitively know how to share, wait their turn, be polite, lend a hand, collaborate, follow rules, make compromises, or resolve conflicts.
 These behaviours need to be learned.
 “When Noah’s friends come over to play, he still has trouble sharing certain toys,” says Alexandra.
 “But I’ve noticed that he’s better at sharing and cooperating when he’s with his friend Emma, who is a year older.
 For example, they take turns pushing each other when they play with his toy car.”